 A vehicle shall be excluded from ISC testing if the information stored in the onboard computer shows that the vehicle was operated after a fault code was displayed and a repair was not carried out in accordance with manufacturer specifications.

-[2.1.
+2.1.
 Access to data required for testing

 At the request of the Type Approval Authority, the manufacturer shall make available the following data for ISC testing:

-Dynamometer operation mode instructions, if available: how to enable the dynamometer operation mode as done also during TA tests;
+Dynamometer operation mode instructions, if available: how to enable the dynamometer operation mode as done also during Type Approval tests;

-Procedure to deactivate all auxiliaries if used during TA;
+Procedure to deactivate all auxiliaries if used during Type Approval;

 Procedure to measure current and voltage of all REESS with the use of external equipment: as defined in Appendix 3 of Annex B8 to UN Regulation No. 154.
-[To measure current and voltage independently of on-board data, the manufacturer shall provide a procedure, description of current and voltage access points and list of devices used for current and voltage measurement during type approval.]]
+To measure current and voltage independently of on-board data, the manufacturer shall provide a procedure, description of current and voltage access points and list of devices used for current and voltage measurement during type approval.

+Additional information required to perform the test and the parameters to calculate the peak and sustained power as described in UN Regulation No. 177

 3. Statistical procedure